amritanshusingh15/full-stack-microservices-application/README.md

 # Full Stack Woo Segments (MERN)

-A take-home assignment implementation (MERN) that:
+A full-stack microservices application that:

 - Ingests products from a WooCommerce site (provided test store)
 - Stores them locally in MongoDB with required field names